psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 ```
 All right, it is attached with and `ID` of `0658:0200`.

-It does not automatically attach itself in our Virtual Machine, as you could see if the guest was still powered on:
+It does not automatically attach itself in our Virtual Machine, as you would see if our installation was still powered on:
 ```bash
 assistant@linuxbabe:~$ lsusb
 Bus 001 Device 002: ID 0627:0001 Adomax Technology Co., Ltd Bus 001 Device 001: ID 1d6b:0001 Linux Foundation 1.1 root hub
 ```
-Select the Home Assistant Virtual Machine in Proxmox and go to Hardware.
-Add > USB Device.
+Select the Home Assistant Virtual Machine in Proxmox and go to <kbd>Hardware</kbd>. <kbd>Add</kbd>, <kbd>USB Device</kbd>.
 Select `* Use USB Vendor/Device ID` and the device with the above ID (`Unknown (0658:0200)`).

-Reboot the Virtual Machine.
+Reboot/start the Virtual Machine.

 Now it is attached:
 ```bash